Allen-Heath/GitPractice/README.md

 The other useful control here is the **Show Remote Branches** toggle to display or hide other developers' branches that exist on GitHub.

 I recommend keeping a VS Code window open with Git Graph even if you code in another IDE.
 If you go to the top menu bar and click **Terminal → New Terminal** then you can get a bash window below to type in future Git commands.
+Make sure you select **Bash** not powershell etc in the dropdown choices or your environment will get a bit confused.

 Finally set up your Git identity: